DIRECTIONS TO MY EXECUTORS

 Miss Emily Hale, of Massachusetts, has presented to the Library of Princeton University the letters which I wrote to her between 1932 and 1947 – possibly a few of them a little earlier; any written after the death of my first wife are so different in sentiment that she may not have included them.
 READ

-Sir Christopher Ricks is to give this year’s Annual T. S. Eliot Lecture in Cambridge on Monday 3rd December at 7pm.
-The title of the lecture is ‘The Imperfections of Humanity: T. S. Eliot and a Shakespearean Hero’.
+Hannah Sullivan is to give this year’s Annual T. S. Eliot Lecture in Oxford on Thursday 28th November at 5:30pm.
+The title of the lecture is T. S. Eliot and the Art of Abandonment.

-The Poetry Society of America has opened submissions for the 2018 Four Quartets Prize.
-The prize is for a unified and complete sequence of poems published in America in a print or online journal, chapbook, or book in 2018.
+The Four Quartets Prize is for a unified and complete sequence of poems published in America in a print or online journal, chapbook, or book in 2019.
+READ

 Murder in the Cathedral

 To coincide with the 850th anniversary of the Murder of Thomas Becket, Scena Mundi Theatre Company are staging a new production of T. S. Eliot’s Murder in the Cathedral in Southwark Cathedral – the last place that Thomas Becket preached before his assassination.
 READ